Exploration and preference satisfaction trade-off in reward-free learning: Pepper: preference learning mechanism

 \subsubsection{Augmented expected free energy}

-To incorporate preference over both states and reward outcomes, we use two distinct expected free energy decompositions.
+To incorporate preference over both states and reward outcomes, we use two distinct EFE decompositions.
 The first one instantiates preference learning over reward outcomes, as presented below for a single time instance $\tau$ \cite{schwartenbeck2019computational,fountas2020deep}:

 where, $P(r|C)$ is the probability of a particular reward outcome given (learnt) prior preferences ($C$).
 The second decomposition incorporates preferences over latent states: